-But I’m very particular with my coffee.
+But I'm very particular with my coffee.
 I roast my own in a dedicated coffee roasting popcorn maker on my back deck.
-For the couple of months that it’s too cold for that, I buy recently roasted beans from a local roaster.
+For the few months that it's too cold for that, I buy freshly roasted beans from a local roaster.

-Every morning, I make an espresso-esque small portion of very strong coffee in my Aeropress and mix it with a mixture frothed milk and warm milk to make myself a plain, unsweetened latte.
+Every morning, I make an espresso-esque small portion of very strong coffee in my Aeropress and mix it with frothed milk to make myself a plain, unsweetened latte.

 How do you make an Eggnog Latte?

-That simple little ingredient switcheroo makes my morning coffee feel like such a luxurious treat, and I’m always a little sad when New Years rolls around and Eggnog disappears from the shelves.
+That simple little ingredient switcheroo makes my morning coffee feel like such a luxurious treat, and I'm always a little sad when the New Year rolls around and Eggnog disappears from the shelves.